azimusmanov/parallel-audio-spectrum/README.md

 ## Overview

 This project compares CPU vs GPU performance for audio spectrum computation.
 It processes audio files by computing spectrograms using both NumPy (CPU) and CuPy (GPU), measures the execution time for each approach, and visualizes the results with an animated spectrum display.
+The pipelines now perform fair, batched FFTs with float32 precision and optional windowing, and the GPU path includes a warm‑up to avoid first‑call overhead.

 ## Features